kyob/LMSTauronPowerOutagesPlugin/README.md

 We need to do some reverse engineering to get result in JSON format.

-First open web browser and go to https://www.tauron-dystrybucja.pl/wylaczenia/wylaczenia-oddzialy then press F12 in and look for XHR type files to find other locations.
+First open web browser and go to https://www.tauron-dystrybucja.pl/wylaczenia/wylaczenia-oddzialy then press F12 and look for XHR type files to find other locations.

 Examples:
 1) miasto Knurów => gaid: 502 => type: commune